TIPO: Text to Image with Text Presampling for Prompt Optimization: Methodology

 \subsection{Formatted Prompt Construction}

 We aim to construct prompts in a unified format compatible with existing image captions.
 First, we incorporate the common \textit{metadata} present in these image captions, typically represented as \verb|<Category>: <Content>|.
-These metadata categories primarily include \texttt{artist}, \texttt{copyright}, \texttt{aspect ratio}, \texttt{quality}, and \texttt{year} (e.g., \verb|quality: masterpiece, artist: Picasso|).
+These metadata categories primarily include \texttt{style}, \texttt{aspect ratio}, \texttt{quality}, and \texttt{year} (e.g., \verb|quality: masterpiece, style: Impressionist|).
 This structured metadata is intuitive for users to read and edit, while also providing strong guidance to downstream T2I models on the generation scope.

 Next, we construct both tag-based and NL-based prompts using text sets \( T \).
 Our design generates both simple (incomplete) and complete prompts for each image, and we train an auto-regressive language model to extend the simple prompts into complete versions.
 For tag-based prompts, since the tags are largely order-insensitive (i.e., the order has minimal impact on T2I outcomes), we propose a prefix-based dropout strategy.
 We first randomly shuffle the complete set of tags \( T = \{t_1, t_2, t_3, \ldots, t_n\} \) from a given image caption.
-Then, we construct a simple tag set \( T_s = \{t_1, t_2, \ldots, t_m\} \) by randomly selecting \( m < n \) tags.
+Then, we construct a simpler tag set \( T_s = \{t_1, t_2, \ldots, t_m\} \) by randomly selecting \( m < n \) tags.
 The prompts are constructed as:

-Because \( p_s \) is always a prefix of \( p_o \), the language model can readily expand the simple tag-based prompt into its complete version.
+Here, $p_s$ and $p_o$ denote the simple and original prompts, respectively.
+By ensuring that \( p_s \) is always a prefix of \( p_o \), the language model can readily expand simple tag-based prompts into complete versions.

-For NL-based prompts, however, this strategy cannot be applied directly because the first sentence often contains crucial information~\cite{godbole2024leveraginglongcontextlargelanguage} and the order of sentences significantly influences the caption’s semantics.
+For NL-based prompts, however, this strategy cannot be applied directly because the first sentence often contains crucial information~\citep{godbole2024leveraginglongcontextlargelanguage} and the order of sentences significantly influences the caption’s semantics.
 Therefore, we preserve the first sentence and randomly drop some of the subsequent sentences without changing their order.
 Let:

 represent the ordered sequence of sentences in an image caption.
 We derive a simple subsequence \( S_s \) by randomly selecting \( m \) sentences from \( S \) while ensuring that the first sentence is always included and that the original order is maintained.
 In other words,